 Beyond Storage: Analytics Over Time

-When you keep all your test data, you unlock insights that expiring artifacts make impossible:
+When you keep test data longer, you unlock insights that short CI retention makes difficult:

 - Pass rate trends - Is the suite getting more stable?